 Employers should have a formal written policy on driver qualification to determine if an employee is an Authorized Driver.
 This begins with the evaluation of the drivers Motor Vehicle Record (MVR) before being allowed to drive.

-Motor Vehicle Record Policy
+Motor Vehicle Records

 (Organization name) policy requires that every employee or volunteer with driving duties has a motor vehicle record (MVR) meeting the grading requirements below.
 This MVR policy applies both to drivers of organization-owned vehicles, as well as employees or volunteers using personal vehicles in the course of the organization’s business.

 MVRs will be examined prior to the start of employment or driving volunteer service, and annually thereafter.
 Any job offer made to an employee-candidate for a position with driving duties shall be contingent upon an MVR meeting these required standards.
 All drivers must have:

 - Valid driver’s license for the state in which the driver resides.